egodigital/vscode-powertools/README.md

 };
 ```

-To execute the app, press `F1`, execute `Powet Tools: Apps` command and select the app.
+To execute the app, press `F1`, execute `Power Tools: Apps` command and select the app.

 An `apps` entry in the `settings.json` file supports the following properties: